emidec/emidec.github.io/_pages/about.md

 Overall, I do research in the broad information security area.
 Recently, I have been doing a lot of work at the intersection of [machine learning and privacy](https://emilianodc.com/privacyML), as well as on understanding and countering [cybersafety issues](https://emilianodc.com/cybersafety/) using measurement studies and data science.

-My research has been published at the four top-tier conferences in security (IEEE S&P, NDSS, ACM CCS, Usenix Security) as well top-tier conferences in other fields (e.g., WWW, ICWSM, ACM IMC, ACM SIGMETRICS, CSCW, ISMB).
+My research has been published at the four top-tier conferences in security (IEEE S&P, NDSS, ACM CCS, Usenix Security) as well top-tier conferences in other fields (e.g., WWW, ICWSM, CSCW, ACM IMC, SIGMETRICS).
 My co-authors and I have received best/distinguished paper awards from NDSS, ACM IMC, and the CyberSafety Workshop, as well as the Data Protection by Design Award from the Catalan Data Protection authority, and were runners-up for best paper at ACM IMC, ICWSM, the CSAW Europe Applied Research Award, and the INRIA-CNIL Privacy Protection Award.

 ### Education
 - *PhD in Networked Systems,* 2011